DaveBullet1050/BatoceraHelpers/README/VPinball.md

 Some tables just briefly open then close / crash.
 A fix script may be what you need.
 Check: https://github.com/jsm174/vpx-standalone-scripts/tree/master and download the .VBS file contained in the folder for your game (ignore the .patch / other scripts).
 The .VBS must have exactly the same filename as your .VPX.

 ### 5. Music and other things
 I found the file locations were a bit hit and miss and didn't quite follow the [Batocera vpinball v41 wiki guide](https://wiki.batocera.org/systems:vpinball).
 I found creating a /userdata/roms/vpinball/\<name of table here\>/music as per the wiki didn't work.
 This is a bit trial and error.
 If the music comes in its own folder, eg: Halloween/ - then simply place this directly under /userdata/roms/vpinball.
-This seems to work on all my tables.
+Sometimes you need to version suffix the music folder, eg: for table:
+`Godzilla (Sega 1998) VPW 1.3.vpx`
+this folder (containing the .OGG music files) worked:
+`Godzilla_v1.3`

 ### 6. Final things
 If the VPX still doesn't play check the /userdata/system/configs/vpinball/vpinball.log for errors.
 The machine may just not work under the VPX Standalone emulator that Batocera uses.